t27duck/mallard/README.md

 ## Installing/Updating/Configuring

 Check out the repo and navigate to the root of the app.
-Install the required gems using `bundle`.
+Install the required gems using `bundle install`.
+If this is a production box, use `bundle install --deployment`.

-Copy `config/database.example.yml` to `config/database.yml` and update the configuration to fit your needs.
+Copy `config/database.yml.example` to `config/database.yml` and update the production or development configuration to fit your needs.

+Copy `config/unicorn.rb.example` to `config/unicorn.rb` and change the paths of the sock and pid.

 Create the database by running `RACK_ENV=xxx bundle exec rake db:create`